 Now that we’ve covered some of the best essential oils to help with anxiety, it’s time to go over how to use essential oils in more depth.
 You can use essential oils in a variety of ways, and each oil has a certain way it must be consumed – for safety and effectiveness.

-Indirect Inhalation: This is the popular method to help with anxiety.
+Indirect Inhalation: This is a popular method to help with anxiety.
 Add a few drops of the essential oil in a diffuser or during a steam bath.
 As your room fills with a relaxing and natural scent, close your eyes and allow the natural aroma to work its magic.

 Direct Inhalation: Just like when you have a cold, add a few drops of essential oils to hot water, cover your head with a towel, relax and breath.